 Feed Your Heart

-Normalizing your five key numbers is doable with lifestyle or medications, and maintaining those numbers is important for reducing your risk of heart disease: blood pressure of 115/75 or less, LDL cholesterol of 100 or less, appropriate waist to height measurement, fasting blood sugar of 100 or less, and absence of cotinine (tobacco products) in your urine.
+Normalizing your five key numbers is doable with lifestyle or medications, and maintaining those numbers is essential for reducing your risk of heart disease: blood pressure of 115/75 or less, LDL cholesterol of 100 or less, appropriate waist-to-height measurement, fasting blood sugar of 100 or less, and absence of cotinine (tobacco products) in your urine.

-I could write an entire book about the fat around our waists, but we must also spend some time talking about the fat in our diet.
-Most of us know that dietary fats come in two general forms: either they are good for us, or they are bad for us.
-And most know that we should avoid the bad kinds (e.g., saturated fats, trans fats) the way we avoid telemarketers.
+I could write an entire book about the fat around our waists, but we must also discuss the fat in our diet.
+Most of us know that dietary fats come in two general forms: suitable for us or wrong for us.
+Most know that we should avoid the wrong kinds (e.g., saturated fats, trans fats) the way we avoid telemarketers.

-But if we dive a bit deeper into the story of good fats, we can also realize that it is more than just a get-good/avoid-bad argument.
+But if we dive deeper into the story of good fats, we can realize that it is more than just a get-good/avoid-bad argument.
 Research suggests that omega-6 fatty acids (found in cereals, some nuts, whole grains, and vegetable oils) can be harmful to us if we do not have the proper ratio of omega-3s (found in oily fish, walnuts, certain algae, and flax) to counterbalance those fats and provide a protective effect against heart disease.
 The ideal ratio?
-Omega-3 intake, especially DHA as found in salmon, trout, and algae should be 25 percent or more of total omega-6 intake.
+Omega-3 intake, especially DHA, as found in salmon, trout, and algae, should be 25 percent or more of total omega-6 intake.

 Get Your Clothes Wet

 We may not like to see sweat on treadmills or public speakers, but we want to see it on you.
-While we recommend different kinds of physical activity in different circumstances (including resistance exercise, walking, and stretching), the best way to improve heart function is to sweat more than a kid in the principal?s office.
+While we recommend different kinds of physical activity in other circumstances (including resistance exercise, walking, and stretching), the best way to improve heart function is to sweat more than a kid in the principal’s office.
 Why?
-Cardiovascular activity lowers both the top systolic (the pressure being exerted when your heart contracts) and the bottom diastolic (the pressure in the arteries when the heart is at rest) numbers of your blood pressure.
+Cardiovascular activity lowers both the blood pressure’s top systolic (the pressure exerted when your heart contracts) and the bottom diastolic (the pressure in the arteries when the heart is at rest) numbers.

 Cardiovascular exercise may also be helpful because it makes your blood vessels more elastic by forcing them to dilate.
-In addition to 30 minutes of daily walking, aim for a minimum of 60 minutes per week of cardiovascular or sweating activity?ideally in three 20-minute sessions?in which you raise your heart rate to 80 percent or more of its age-adjusted maximum (220 minus your age) for an extended period of time.
+In addition to 30 minutes of daily walking, aim for a minimum of 60 minutes per week of cardiovascular or sweating activity.
+Ideally, in three 20-minute sessions?
+In this case, you raise your heart rate to 80 percent or more of its age-adjusted maximum (220 minus your age) for an extended period.

-To do this, begin with a low-impact activity, like swimming, cycling, or using an elliptical trainer, to get your heart rate up without compromising the quality of your joints in the process.
-Remember to change activities from time-to-time so you do not get repetitive use injuries from always doing the same activity.
-Also incorporate interval training?that is, alternating periods of maximum effort with periods of recovery?to optimize heart benefits.
+To do this, begin with a low-impact activity, like swimming, cycling, or using an elliptical trainer, to get your heart rate up without compromising the quality of your joints.
+Remember to change activities from time to time so you do not get repetitive use injuries from always doing the same activity.
+Also, incorporate interval training? that is, alternating periods of maximum effort with periods of recovery.to optimize heart benefits.
 You may want to check with your doctor beforehand; he or she may want to try interval training in the controlled setting of a stress test first.
-However, even doing one minute of maximum effort exercise at the end of every 10 minutes can be beneficial.
+However, even one minute of maximum-effort exercise at the end of every 10 minutes can be beneficial.

 Create Your Backup Plan

 Stress causes almost as many heart attacks as tobacco; that said, stress is not all bad.
-It is what gives you the concentration and ability to finish a project or meet a deadline.
-But stress can linger like week-old leftovers and create its own kind of stink, so during periods of high stress you need to have a plan that works for you.
-Exercise and meditation work for some people, and both of them will help you manage chronic stress through the release of feel-good substances like nitric oxide and brain chemicals called endorphins.
+It gives you the concentration and ability to finish a project or meet a deadline.
+But stress can linger like week-old leftovers and create its kind of stink, so you need to have a plan that works for you during periods of high stress.
+Exercise and meditation work for some people, and both will help you manage chronic stress by releasing feel-good substances like nitric oxide and brain chemicals called endorphins.
 But in the heat of the moment, at peak periods of high intensity, you should be able to pull a quick stress-busting behavior out of your biological bag of tricks.
 Whatever backup plan you have, practice it daily.

-There are other parts of the plan, and individual goals will vary, but these are the most important steps toward better health, in combination with conventional medications.
+There are other parts of the plan, and individual goals will vary, but these are the most critical steps toward better health in combination with conventional medications.

-In addition to these four strategies, I recommend eight helper tips that will not only get you started, but also support you throughout your heart health journey.
+In addition to these four strategies, I recommend eight helper tips that will get you started and support you throughout your heart health journey.

 Get a buddy

-It can be difficult to stick to the plan, and to implement all parts consistently, without a little motivation and even competition?so the first helper is a buddy, be it a committed spouse or an exercise buddy.
+It can be challenging to stick to the plan and implement all parts consistently without motivation and even competition.
+So, the first helper is a buddy, whether a committed spouse or an exercise buddy.
 This person can help you monitor medications and supplements, plan and eat similar meals, and participate in exercise with you.
-Finding someone else with similar health goals creates an open forum for heart health dialogue, and you can both discuss your difficulties and successes.
+Finding someone with similar health goals creates an open forum for heart health dialogue, and you can discuss your difficulties and successes.

 The role of aspirin

 Many studies of primary prevention have shown that two baby aspirin decrease the risk of heart attack by 30 percent or more for men and the risk of stroke by 30 percent in women, as well as nine cancers (including colon, rectal, esophageal, liver, breast, and prostate).
-Aspirin is thought to work by making platelets less sticky, which prevents clotting, and by decreasing arterial inflammation.
+Aspirin is thought to work by making platelets less sticky, preventing clotting, and decreasing arterial inflammation.
 You can reduce potential gastric discomfort by drinking half a glass of warm water before and after taking aspirin; the pills dissolve faster in warm water and are less likely to cause stomach irritation, ulcerations, and bleeding.
-If you do choose to take aspirin, limit intake to half a regular aspirin or two baby aspirin?about 162 milligrams total, daily?if you are a man older than 35 or a woman older than 40 and in typical health.
+If you take aspirin, limit intake to half a regular aspirin or two baby aspirin?
+About 162 milligrams total daily?
+If you are a man older than 35 or a woman older than 40 and in typical health.

 CoQ10

 Mitochondria convert glucose into electric energy, and one of the molecules carrying electrons in this process is CoQ10.
 Taking CoQ10 as a supplement seems to protect against heart failure and other inflammatory processes by improving the efficiency of mitochondria.
-The usual dose is 200 milligrams per day (100 in the morning and 100 in the afternoon).
-Although no solid data exist to support it, I feel that CoQ10 can be especially helpful for people who take statin drugs; statins decrease levels of CoQ10, which may be the reason why statins can be associated with muscle cramps and pain.
+The usual dose is 200 milligrams daily (100 in the morning and 100 in the afternoon).
+Although no solid data exists to support it, I feel that CoQ10 can be beneficial for people who take statin drugs; statins decrease levels of CoQ10, which may be the reason why statins can be associated with muscle cramps and pain.

 Vitamin D3

-Recent research suggests that vitamin D3 is good for not only your bones and immune system, but also for your heart and brain.
+Recent research suggests that vitamin D3 is suitable for your bones, immune system, heart, and brain.
 Those younger than 60 can try 1000 IU daily; 1200 IU if age 60 or older.
-Your doctor can measure your vitamin D3 level, but you should aim for a level of 50 to 80 ng/mL.
+Your doctor can measure your vitamin D3 level, but you should aim for 50 to 80 ng/mL.

 Omega-3 supplements

-DHA omega-3 is critically important for heart health, as well as the eyes and brain.
+DHA omega-3 is critically essential for heart health, eyes, and brain.
 Take 900 milligrams every day.

 Another odd omega

 You have already heard plenty about DHA, the great-for-you omega-3 fatty acid found in fatty fish- or algal oil capsules.
 You probably also know of the health benefits of olive oil, the odd omega-9.
-Now, research from Harvard Medical School, the Cleveland Clinic, the University of Hawaii, and Japan suggest that purified omega-7s (purified palmitoleic acid?a C16 monounsaturated fat) have amazing powers, too.
+Research from Harvard Medical School, the Cleveland Clinic, the University of Hawaii, and Japan suggest that purified omega-7s (purified palmitoleic acid? a C16 monounsaturated fat) have extraordinary powers, too.

-In several studies, omega-7s squelched heart-threatening LDL cholesterol and triglycerides, boosted ticker-friendly HDL levels, decreased fatty liver disease, decreased C-reactive protein, and improved cells ability to take in blood sugar.
-In one animal study, omega-7s blocked plaque formation by more than 90 percent.
-Although we need more conclusive human trials before recommending omega-7s unconditionally more research has not been done because getting omega-7 purified is too expensive?my take is that the three studies are more than three times better than one.
-I have urged a company whose scientific advisory board I chair to start such research, but because I am intrigued by its benefits, I currently take 420 milligrams of purified omega-7, in capsules, along with 900 milligrams of DHA daily.
-Make sure to discuss with your doc if you choose to go this route.
+In several studies, omega-7s squelched heart-threatening LDL cholesterol and triglycerides, boosted ticker-friendly HDL levels, decreased fatty liver disease, decreased C-reactive protein, and improved cells’ ability to take in blood sugar.
+In one animal study, omega-7s blocked plaque formation by over 90 percent.
+Although we need more conclusive human trials before recommending omega-7s unconditionally, more research has not been done because getting omega-7 purified is too expensive; I think the three studies are more than three times better than one.
+I have urged a company whose scientific advisory board I chair to start such research.
+Still, because I am intrigued by its benefits, I currently take 420 milligrams of purified omega-7 in capsules and 900 milligrams of DHA daily.
+Discuss with your doctor if you choose to go this route.

-Take a multivitamin twice per day; this is your insurance policy against an imperfect diet.
-It is clear that the vast majority of people older than age 55?at least in my practice?have at least one vitamin or mineral deficiency if they do not routinely take a multivitamin.
+Take a multivitamin twice daily; this is your insurance policy against an imperfect diet.
+The vast majority of people older than age 55(at least in my practice) have at least one vitamin or mineral deficiency if they do not routinely take a multivitamin.
 Also, multivitamins can decrease non-prostate cancers by 20 percent in healthy men older than 70.

 Remember gut health